squattingdog/c52-node-service/readme.md

 * Create a logs folder under $root. (this will eventually be added to the setup script)

 #### Start mongoDB
-Windows
+##### Windows
-start mongoDB using the mongod command specifying the config file to use.
+Start mongoDB using the mongod command specifying the config file to use.
     `e:\c52\dev\c52-node>mongod -f config\mongodb.conf`